hanjie-chen/DL-Learning-Journey/Ch01-Perceptron/Perceptron.md

 # Talk is cheap, show me the code

+## Use perceptron to realize the AND / OR Gate

 ## Initialize the parameters

 about initialize the the weights and bias, we first use simple way.